AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 <c>std::vector<Box, lang::StdContainerAllocator<Box, TAllocator>></c>.
 Together with the classes'
 template parameter \p{TAllocator} and the \c std allocator type \alib{lang;StdContainerAllocator}, different allocation strategies than just heap allocation can be implemented.
-Now, in case that module \alib_monomem is included in the \alibdist, the number of heap allocations can be reduced or even eliminated.
+Now, in case that module \alib_monomem is included in the \alibbuild, the number of heap allocations can be reduced or even eliminated.

 The use cases for monotonic allocation mode are described with module \alib_monomem and not repeated